kensantoso/LTExercise/README.md

 ### The solution.

 I created a few unit tests to cover the logic(no overlaps, make sure to return correct values etc).
 The integration test just covers the API.
 I initially did this as a console app but I think a webapi is a bit nicer.
 I could have done some more on editor configs, linting, and more abstraction if that's what you need or what your coding standards are.
+The tests are setup in a way that you can just feel free to edit the code and it should catch.
+I just loaded the data via a csv but it should be fairly easy to sub in your own data store.

+### CI/CD

+I used github actions to deploy this to a lambda.
+The endpoint is live.
+In the github folder the following pipeline runs on any changes to `main`.
+* Setting up .Net SDK and AWS Lambda CLI
+* Run unit and integration tests
+* Build and package app into a zip file suitable for upload to AWS
+* Log into AWS (this requires you to [configure AWS creds in GitHub][aws-action])
+* Use CloudFormation to deploy the Lambda function and HTTP API